The benefits of saving water

 How have we helped?

-Since 2017, we have helped more than 52,000 householders throughout Scotland.
-We have provided free tailored water and energy saving advice, as well as free water saving devices, through Home Energy Scotland’s dedicated advice service and (before the lockdown) face-to-face events, which we’ve now adapted into webinars.
+Since 2017, we have helped more than 60,000 householders throughout Scotland.
+We’ve provided free tailored water and energy saving advice, as well as free water saving packs, through Home Energy Scotland’s dedicated advice service and face-to-face events, which we held via webinars during lockdown

 We recently evaluated the impact of the project.
 Results showed that:

-- 86% of the people we’d supported had made some changes following the advice we gave them.
-They either adopted new water-saving behaviours, or installed a new water saving device.
+- 86% of the people we supported had made some changes following the advice we gave them.
+They either adopted new water-saving behaviours or installed a new water saving device.

-- 91% of those we’d helped felt they saved water and/or energy as a result of taking on board the advice they had received from Home Energy Scotland and changing their behaviour.
+- 83% of those we helped felt they saved water and/or energy as a result of taking on board advice they had received from Home Energy Scotland and changing their behaviour.

-But what makes us most proud is that 93% of the respondents were either very satisfied or satisfied with the water saving advice they received.
-In total we estimate the project has helped customers to achieve lifetime savings of £400,500 and 1,050 tonnes of CO2 through reducing the amount of hot water they use.
+What makes us most proud is that 88% of the respondents were either very satisfied or satisfied with the water saving advice they received.
+In total, we estimate the project has helped customers to achieve lifetime savings of £674,900 and 2,790 tonnes of CO2 through reducing the amount of hot water they use.